satish-ganesan-sainsbury/fc-architecture-1/integrated/documents/intUniversalDataServicesDicussion.md

-# Building a Universal Data Service using event streaming
+# Building a Product Data Service using event streaming

+**Context**
+Future Food programme is set-up to replace legacy systems and enable technology services take a leap into future.
+The programme is designed as a collection of micro-services, with each micro-service taking ownership of a particular domain such as: Product, Pricing, Promotions and Locations

+Each micro-service broadly would contain two broad areas:

+* Command Service: Service that masters data and enables Create, Update and Delete functionalities to the master data
+* Data Service: A 100% slave service, which publishes data related to domain to the wider enterprise.
+In a monolith data is tightly coupled and accessible to all domains without restriction.
+Data Services is the glue through which each of the micro-services will communicate with one another.

+![alt text][command_data_split]

 **What is a Universal Data Service (UDS)?**

 * Acts as a 100% re-creatable, 100% re-playable, 100% slave and broker of master data.
-* Sources data from multiple data sources, choosing the best data source for the appropriate and attribute.
+* Sources data from multiple data sources, choosing the best data source for the appropriate entity and attribute.
 * Acts as a ___long-living repository___ to which multiple consumer can connect to obtain data.
 * Abstracts the original data source from the end consumer, enabling the ease of switching to a new data source as systems evolve.
 * Provides data interface to consumers in a standardized manner.